CodeYourFuture/syllabus/docs/js-core-2/week-2/mentors.md

 For general Syllabus feedback and help you can post in [cyf-syllabus](https://codeyourfuture.slack.com/archives/C012UUW69S8)

+## Flipped classroom recap/Q&A

+The flipped classroom practice should have trainees

+- Revisit arrays of objects in greater detail
+- Practice TDD
+  - Red->Green->Refactor
+  - Given/When/Then
+  - Write/run Jest tests

+Some questions/prompts that may be useful

+- Why is it useful for arrays of objects to contain objects that "look the same"
+- What does it mean for 2 objects to "look the same"?
+- Ask trainees to write/understand a filter function against an array of objects
+- Ask trainees to write/understand a map function against an array of objects
+- Show a test from a previous week and ask what the test is doing (trainees have all the pieces of notation at this point
+- Why do we test? (probably still unclear at this point)
+- What is the red-green-refactor cycle
+- What is the structure we use to write tests?
+(Given/When/Then)
+- Can you translate some user requirements into Given/When/Then?

 ## TDD Kata

 Choose a very simple kata, level 7 at max.
 Go much slower than you feel is reasonable.